b-rodrigues/fput/manuscript/tidyverse.md

     ## [1] "Number of carburetors"

 Could we label any dataset and then export it to a `.dta` file and have the labels in STATA?
-Let’s find out with the `cars` dataset:
+Let's find out with the `cars` dataset:

 ``` sourceCode r
 data(cars)